 - York – Members 1st Federal Credit Union, 2420 Mount Rose Avenue, York

-- PLEASE NOTE: Containers are marked “magazines only” so that other non-glossy paper and trash are not deposited.
+- PLEASE NOTE: Containers are marked “magazines only” so that other non-glossy paper, plastic bags, and trash are not deposited.
 All glossy paper is acceptable.

 If you bring your collection to the House, stop by the reception desk at the House to say hello and get a written acknowledgement.